TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 12/1/2024

-trying to get LIDAR to work. running through some debug of ardupilot sitl.
+trying to get LIDAR to work. running through some debug of Ardupilot sitl.
+Could not get it online

+12/3/2024

+Started 10min presentation work, testing document and last meetup in the classroom

+12/4/2024

+presentation recording finished, more work on testing document

+12/5/2024

+The final presentation is today.
+Poster presentation we will see how it goes.